 Tastings are available at select times Monday through Saturday, and enjoying wine on the gorgeous grounds of Westport Rivers is always a treat.
 Plus, their onsite food truck is open every day the winery is open from Memorial Day to Halloween, so you won’t be hungry while sipping on your new favorite wine.
 Check in with Westport Rivers’ social media often to see what’s happening at this beautiful Bay State winery.

 LaBelle Winery, Amherst NH

-Wine tasting is first come, first served, open Wednesday through Sunday, as is The Bistro at LaBelle Winery, the winery’s farm-to-fork restaurant that features produce grown on the farm at LaBelle right alongside LaBelle’s wines.
+Wine tasting is first come, first served, open Wednesday through Sunday, and you should plan to try out The Bistro at LaBelle Winery, the winery’s farm-to-fork restaurant that features produce grown on the farm at LaBelle right alongside LaBelle’s wines.
 The onsite wine and gift shop also offers opportunities to take home wines and products from The Winemaker’s Kitchen culinary line, LaBelle’s collection of kitchen staples for you to use for yourself at home.
 Check in with their calendar for information on upcoming events.

 Maugle Sierra Vineyards, Ledyard CT

 Another member of the Coastal Wine Trail, Maugle Sierra Vineyards is a perfect representation of the rolling hills Southeastern New England aesthetic, where you can sit contentedly overlooking the 11-acres of grape-growing vines on the sprawling country estate, enjoying the fresh coastal breeze and the lovely scenery.
 Growing most of the grapes used in their blends themselves, a staple at Maugle Sierra Vineyards is their St. Croix, described in-house as “intensively fruit-forward” with rich flavors of blackberry and plum.